 This type causes blurry vision due to the imperfection of the shape of the front part of your eye.

-During the LASIK procedure, your doctor uses lasers to restore the shape of your cornea.
+After choosing LASIK, your doctor uses lasers to restore the shape of your cornea.
 In the long run, your cornea should bend light correctly to focus on the cornea.

 What to expect after the LASIK procedure